Dsg2/FireflyCompiler/README.md

 # FireflyCompiler
-C transpiler+compiler from a custom language
+Highly moddable C transpiler+compiler from a minimalistic language